-Pretend it doesn’t matter if you like, but at some point — whether it’s after a business lunch gone awry or a series of failed first dates — you will be forced to consider that your ‘jaunty’ teeth may not be as charming as you thought.
+Pretend it doesn’t matter if you like, but at some point — whether it’s after a business lunch went awry or a series of failed first dates — you will be forced to consider that your ‘jaunty’ teeth may not be as charming as you thought.
 Harsh?
 Sure.
 But recognition is the first stage in recovery.

 To sum up, the best alternatives to braces are now:

 - Take less than 12 months to work

 So what are your best at home teeth straightening options?